Lucas Oil Stadium: Retractable roof

 The stadium's retractable roof can open or close in about 11 minutes.
 It is composed of two panels that each weigh 2.5 e6lb.
 The home team determines if the roof is to be opened or closed 90 minutes before kickoff.

 Retractable window

 Visitors can view the Indianapolis skyline through the northeast retractable window.

 The retractable north window offers a view of downtown Indianapolis during games, concerts and other events due to the stadium's angled position on the city block.

 Gate sponsorship

-The four gates leading into Lucas Oil Stadium are each named for a sponsoring corporation, with the exception of the South Gate, which is named after the team:
+The four gates leading into Lucas Oil Stadium are each named for one of the team's corporate partners;